 Bonus: Here are 7 more ways you can get more donations to your website.

 Before your campaign launches, think about whether you can improve your donation page.

 What if your donation page makes it too complicated or time-consuming to take action?
 You can miss out on the extra donations that occur during the holiday season.

 You want to offer a seamless checkout process to maximize the number of donors who will give in the last quarter of the year.

 Not sure if your donation page is giving donors a user-friendly experience?
 Some helpful questions to ask include:

-Pro tip: With Donorbox, it’s easy to create a branded and optimized donation page that converts more donors.
+With Donorbox, it’s easy for nonprofit organizations to create a branded and optimized donation page that converts more donors.
 You can also embed your donation forms on your website or have them pop up.